yuvis-wyh/console-drawing-program/README.md

 - The maximum width and height of the canvas will be 80x300.

 # special cases
-- Color can be changed back to defult background color. enter command: C 18 5
+- Color can be changed back to default background color. enter command: C 18 5
 --------------------
 |                  |